noahzuiuc/crime_data/README.md

-This project was developed python 3.12.7.
-Compatibility with other version may vary.
+This project was developed python 3.12.7, compatibility with other version may vary.
+This project was built and tested using Windows 11, compatibility with other operating systems may vary.

 Create a virtual environment for the project (in the root directory)
 ```bash